RohitKS7/Dev-OverFlow-Application/README.md

 - `/components/shared` folder contians only those component which we wanna share across the application.

-- `Context` components => Context is a React library which by default is client-side, But Next.js is server-side so don't forget to use `use client`.
+- `Context` components => Context is a React library which by default is client-side, But Next.js is server-side so don't forget to use `"use client"`.

+- `/app/api` contains "Webhooks" which is Connecting our 'Clerk-user-database' to 'MongoDb-database'

 #### Server Side

 - Remember when creating a Server-action, Always connect to database first.

 - don't forget to enable server actions in `next.config` like this

+- `"use server"` in server-action function or on top of server-action separate file.

 ```bash
 const nextConfig = {